 - These should be used every 1⁄2 hour (while awake) during your first week after surgery and then once every hour during your first month. - We encourage you to use these eye drops more frequently if you feel your eyes are dry.
 Preservative Free tears greatly help with the healing process and will help your vision improve quicker. - If you get something in your eye within a month after surgery, such as an eyelash, please ONLY use the preservative free drops to try to dislodge it.
-If you can't flush it out with your preservative free tears, call your eye doctor or our office to have it removed. - NEVER use saline solution, Visine, or any other type of eye drop during your first month after surgery unless told to do so by an eyecare professional.
-If you require eye drops due to allergies, contact our office or your primary eye care physician for suggestions on eye drops that will not damage your eyes the first month after LASIK procedures.
+If you can't flush it out with your preservative free tears, call your eye doctor or our office to have it removed.. - NEVER use saline solution, Visine, or any other type of eye drop during your first month after surgery unless told to do so by one of our doctors.
+If you require eye drops due to allergies, contact our office or your primary care physician for suggestions on eye drops that will not damage your eyes.